renn0xtek9/Arithmos/doc/data-mining-library/source/tutorial/data.rst

     d         d             d             d             d
                                                         c

 The rest of the table gives the data.
 Note that there are 5 instances in our table above.
 For the full dataset, check out or download :download:`lenses.tab <code/lenses.tab>`) to a target directory.
-You can also skip this step as Orange comes preloaded with several demo datasets, lenses being one of them.
-Now, open a python shell, import Orange and load the data:
+You can also skip this step as Arithmos comes preloaded with several demo datasets, lenses being one of them.
+Now, open a python shell, import Arithmos and load the data:

-    >>> import Orange
+    >>> import Arithmos
-    >>> data = Orange.data.Table("lenses")
+    >>> data = Arithmos.data.Table("lenses")
     >>>

-Note that for the file name no suffix is needed, as Orange checks if any files in the current directory are of a readable type.
-The call to ``Orange.data.Table`` creates an object called ``data`` that holds your dataset and information about the lenses domain:
+Note that for the file name no suffix is needed, as Arithmos checks if any files in the current directory are of a readable type.
+The call to ``Arithmos.data.Table`` creates an object called ``data`` that holds your dataset and information about the lenses domain:

     >>> data.domain.attributes
     (DiscreteVariable('age', values=['pre-presbyopic', 'presbyopic', 'young']),